Is Facebook Advertising Free?

 A Bit of History

 Once upon a time, a platform to connect with friends with each other was born.
 Its name was Facebook.
 Soon after that, brands began to see potential in using this social media platform as a way to reach potential customers and promote their products and services.
-So Facebook created pages for companies, institutions, organizations, celebrities, and pretty much anyone who isn’t an average Joe.
+So Facebook created pages for companies, institutions, organisations, celebrities, and pretty much anyone who isn’t an average Joe.

 And at first, everything was easy.
 Companies used to post nice messages for their fans, sometimes even without pictures – simpler times, really.
-But unless you were Coca Cola or a very recognizable brand, local businesses had few options regarding how they could grow their visibility.
+But unless you were Coca Cola or a very recognisable brand, local businesses had few options regarding how they could grow their visibility.
 Enter Facebook ads, a marketing tool similar to Google ads, but on a different platform.

 Today, Facebook business pages are complex tools marketers can use to generate buzz around their brands.
 From fan insights that let you know what content you should focus on to highly targeted sponsored ads that get real conversions, Facebook offers a lot of great perks for businesses.